How to Overcome Symptoms of Childhood Trauma in 2026

 • Engaging in harmful behaviors like drug use, excessive drinking, or unhealthy eating habits

-Childhood trauma can lead to self-sabotaging behaviors as a way to cope with intense emotions and feelings of insecurity.
-It can also stem from a deep-rooted belief that you are not worthy or deserving of happiness and success due to past experiences.
+Childhood trauma can lead to self-sabotaging behaviors.
+How is this possible?
+Sometimes, self-sabotaging behaviors are a way to cope with intense emotions and feelings of insecurity.
+They can also stem from a deep-rooted belief that you are not worthy or deserving of happiness and success due to past experiences.

-Examples of self-sabotage in adults with trauma include:
+Examples of self-sabotage in adults with childhood trauma include:

 • Not applying for your dream job because you don’t believe you are qualified.